lipigupta/FEL-UQ/README.md

 ## Details:
-This repo contains quantile regression and Bayesian neural network uncertainty quantification results for the SLAC LCLS FEL pulse energy prediction.
+This repo contains quantile regression uncertainty quantification results for the SLAC LCLS FEL pulse energy prediction.
 This project is in progress.
 This work has been submitted as a workshop paper at New in ML, NeurIPS 2020 (awaiting acceptance/rejection.)

 ## Authors:
 Primary author (to contact with questions) - Lipi Gupta